 The Holton Society

-The Society is named in honor of Governor Linwood Holton, chairman emeritus of the Center’s Governing Council.
+The Society is named in honor of the late Governor A. Linwood Holton, Jr., chairman emeritus of the Center’s Governing Council.
 During his tenure as governor of Virginia, Governor Holton personally orchestrated negotiations between Burkett Miller and the University of Virginia that resulted in the Center’s creation as an independently governed affiliate of the University.
-Governor Holton chaired the Center’s Governing Council from 1977 to 1999 and remains a lifetime member of the Council.
+Governor Holton chaired the Center’s Governing Council from 1977 to 1999.

 The creation of the Holton Society is a tribute to him, but also honors former Council members and dedicated friends, whose interest and expertise have sustained the Miller Center over the course of its history.

 Ann Compton began her distinguished career in journalism as the first female reporter for WDBJ TV, a CBS affiliate in Roanoke, before being hired by ABC news in 1973.
 By the next year, she became the first woman assigned to cover the White House on a full-time basis by a network television news organization.
 During her time in the White House, she covered seven different administrations, served on the panel of two presidential debates, and covered both the Republican and Democratic conventions in 1976.
 Compton was the chief Washington correspondent for ABCNEWS.com, where she wrote and anchored a daily political column.
 In 2014, she retired from ABC News, 41 years to the day after she began at the network.

 Terrence D. Daniels